paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

     -   The intended use of the prediction model

-    -   The coverage by failure root cause
+    -   The coverage by {term}`failure root cause <Failure root cause>`

 -   **Search for similar applications with or without existing model** Information from similar applications can help to understand the problem, and may even be considered as possible modelling inputs.
-Examples could be data from on-ground applications for technologies that are not (yet) used in space, models for similar technologies in space applications, or approaches to cover a specific failure root cause in a different application.
+Examples could be data from on-ground applications for technologies that are not (yet) used in space, models for similar technologies in space applications, or approaches to cover a specific {term}`failure root cause <Failure root cause>` in a different application.
 Searching for similarities should always go hand in hand with understanding the differences, which is essential for evaluating the usefulness of the collected information.

 -   **Collect information from available data sources** All kinds of information that can be made available as a basis for modelling needs to be collected, considering all categories of inputs listed in {numref}`method_6_2`.
 The search may be widened to consider also information from relevant similar applications if the available information for the specified modelling scope is insufficient.

--   **Gain understanding of the relevant failure modes, failure mechanisms and root causes** Expertise from designers, test engineers and RAMS experts should be brought together to understand what are the potential and relevant failure causes, processes and symptoms.
+-   **Gain understanding of the relevant failure modes, {term}`failure mechanisms <Failure mechanism>` and root causes** Expertise from designers, test engineers and RAMS experts should be brought together to understand what are the potential and relevant failure causes, processes and symptoms.
 The Physics of Failure as well as the uncertainties and variabilities inherent in the design and manufacturing process need to be well understood in this step, even if this information is not explicitly used for modelling in the next steps.

 -   **Select an appropriate method to do the modelling**